-The program of study is divided into three parts: (1) a basic program, consisting of 11 half-term courses, that provides the student with a review of broad business concepts (this part of the program may be partially or fully waived - see basic program); (2) a core program, consisting of seven courses, that extends the manager's knowledge in all areas of business; and (3) an option allowing the student to specialize in an area or the general degree option, allowing the student to select work in his or her particular area of interest.
+The program of study is divided into three parts: (1) a basic program, consisting of 11 half-term courses, that provides the student with a review of broad business concepts (this part of the program may be partially or fully waived - see basic program); (2) a core program, consisting of seven courses, that extends the manager's knowledge in all areas of business; and (3) elective courses allowing the student to select work in his or her particular area of interest.

-Graduate Study Requirements
+■ Graduate Study Requirements

 Students must meet all AUM graduate program requirements.
-Additional requirements of the School of Business are listed in the following paragraphs.
+Additional requirements of the School of Business are listed below.

 A grade average of at least B in all courses attempted in the student's graduate program is required for graduation.
 At least 70 percent of the total program must be passed with at least a B. Any grade below C is considered a failure in meeting the course requirements.

-The normal load will be 9 hours per semester.
-Course loads in excess of 9 hours must be approved by the dean.
-A maximum of 6 semester hours of credit obtained in another institution accredited by the Association to Advance Collegiate Schools of Business may be transferred to AUM.
-This credit will be transferred after 9 semester hours of core program work have been completed at AUM.
+The normal load will be nine (9) hours per semester.
+Course loads in excess of nine (9) hours must be approved by the dean.
+A maximum of six (6) semester hours of credit obtained in another institution accredited by the Association to Advance Collegiate Schools of Business may be transferred to AUM.
+This credit will be transferred after nine (9) semester hours of core program work have been completed at AUM.

-All M.B.A. candidates not achieving a 3.25 (4.0) GPA in course work beyond the basic program must pass a comprehensive examination in order to complete the degree requirements.
+All M.B.A. candidates not achieving a 3.25 GPA (on a 4.0 scale) in course work beyond the basic program must pass a comprehensive examination in order to complete the degree requirements.
 All departments in the School of Business will be represented on the examining committee.
 All candidates for graduation will be notified in writing of the date and time of the examination.
 A student may not take the comprehensive examination until any grade-point deficiencies are overcome and grades of I (incomplete) are removed.
 If the student fails the examination, he or she may take it when scheduled in the following semester.
 You may take the comprehensive examination up to three times.
 Exceptions to requirements may be made only with the approval of the dean.